young-geng/CQL/README.md

 ```
 python -m SimpleSAC.sac_main --env 'HalfCheetah-v2' --output_dir './experiment_output' --device='cuda'
 ```
+All available command options can be seen in SimpleSAC/conservative\_sac_main.py and SimpleSAC/conservative_sac.py.

 You can run CQL experiments using the following command:
 ```